henryxrl/QR-Code-Sharpener/README.md

 ## Test case 2

-Input is a blury photo of a QR code, provided [here](https://github.com/haraldF/qrsharpener/tree/master).
+The input is a blury photo of a QR code, provided [here](https://github.com/haraldF/qrsharpener/tree/master).
+Some modifications including adding white borders and transforming to rectangular shape have been applied to the blurry QR code to make it even harder to recreate.

 ![Input](assets/test2.jpeg)